ManoftheHill7/wave/README.md

 ## Design decisions

 - [DECIDED]: The game is a survival crafting game, but mining is not the focus.
 The focus is on fun platformer movement
 - [OPEN]: Should the game be a roguelite?
 Or should it focus more on base building?
+How quickly should it be able to be beaten?
 - [OPEN]: Should tools have durability?
 Or once you get a tool, do you have it?
+Does this include movement tools?
+Can you repair tools?
 - [OPEN]: Farming?
 How to do this nicely on a side view 2d
 - [OPEN]: How should healing work?
 A food system?
 A potion system?
 Heal, when resting?
 No healing ever?
 - [OPEN]: How to indicate to the player the tide will rise?
 Clock on the hud?
 Sounds?
 - [OPEN]: How to implement water?
+Static?
 Cellular automata?
 Water that rises independent of terrain?
 Smooth particle hydrodynamics?
+- [OPEN]: Should there be boss battles?
+How common?

 ## Plan